gokdenizozkan/what-remains-of-me/README.md

 ## Quickstart

+This project uses Ruby on Rails, and PostgreSQL.
+Make sure you have PostgresSQL installed on your machine.

 1. Clone the repo.
 2. If first time running, run `bundle install; rails db:create db:migrate;` at project root.
 3. To populate database, run `rake wrom_app:import_users` at project root.